Loop Groups and Twisted K-Theory II

 \item The operator

-extends to a bounded odd skew-adjoint operator on~$W$ with closed range. -12pt \item The assignment $A\to \opA$ is $\LGRt$-invariant. -12pt \item If $V$~is irreducible, then $\Ker \opA\subseteq \Wmin(A)$.
-In particular, $\opA$~is an odd skew-adjoint Fredholm operator for any finitely reducible~$V$. \endroster \endproclaim
+extends to a bounded odd skew-adjoint operator on~$W$ with closed range. -12pt \item The assignment $A\to \opA$ is $\LGRt$-invariant. -12pt \item We have $\Ker \opA\subseteq \Wmin(A)$.
+In particular, $\opA$~is an odd skew-adjoint Fredholm operator. \endroster \endproclaim

 \demo{Proof} For~(1) note from~\thetag{3.14} that $\gamma ^p$ has energy opposite to that of~$(R_p)\mstrut _A$.
 Equation~\thetag{3.34} follows from \theprotag{2.18} {Lemma} and \theprotag{3.27} {Proposition}.
-Now~(1) implies that $\DA$~preserves the eigenspaces of~$E\mstrut_A$, which are finite dimensional, and $1-\DAs$ is positive self-adjoint on each eigenspace.
-Hence \thetag{3.35}~defines a bounded odd skew-adjoint operator on the dense subspace~$\Wfin(A)\subset W$, so extends to~$W$.
+Now~(1) implies that $\DA$~preserves the eigenspaces of~$E\mstrut_A$, and $1-\DAs$ is positive self-adjoint on each eigenspace.
+Hence \thetag{3.35}~defines a bounded odd skew-adjoint operator on the dense subspace~$\Wfin(A)\subset W$, so extends by continuity to~$W$.
 The $\LGR^{\tau}$-invariance of~$A\mapsto\DA$ follows from \theprotag{2.18} {Lemma}, \thetag{3.6}, and~\thetag{3.30}; whence $A\mapsto \opA$ is $\LGRt$-invariant as well.
 This proves (1)--(4).

-Assume now $V$~is irreducible.
-Then the extension guaranteed in \theprotag{2.42(1)} {Definition} is unique up to a character of~$\Trot$, so the energy operator~$E\mstrut_A$ is determined up to a constant independent of~$A$.
+The extension guaranteed in \theprotag{2.42(1)} {Definition} is unique up to a character of~$\Trot$, so the energy operator~$E\mstrut_A$ is determined up to a constant independent of~$A$.
 We claim

 Then (5)~follows immediately, since $\Ker \opA = \Ker D_A^2$ and $D_A^2$~is nonpositive.
 As a first step to proving~\thetag{3.36} we compute that for any $\beta \in \LgR$

 To derive this use~\thetag{3.17} for the first term of~\thetag{3.32} and \thetag{3.28}~for the second term.
 Next, square~\thetag{3.34} and combine~\thetag{3.37} with~\thetag{3.17} and~\thetag{2.46} to deduce that $D_A^2 + 2E\mstrut_A$~is independent of~$A$.
 Now we show that $D_A^2 + 2E\mstrut_A$ commutes with the action of~$\LGRt$ and with any Clifford multiplication~$\gamma (\beta ^*)$.
 In fact, $g\in \LGRt$ conjugates $D_A^2 + 2E\mstrut_A$ to $D_{A'}^2 + 2E\mstrut_{A'}$ for $A'$~the transform of~$A$ under the image of~$g$ in~$\LGR$.
 For $D_A^2$ this follows from~(4) in the proposition; for~$E\mstrut_A$ we use the fact that the connections~$d_A$ and~$d_{A'}$ are conjugate and the nullity condition~\thetag{2.14} is $\LGRt$-invariant, since $\form_\tau $~is $\LGRt$-invariant.
 By the previous argument, $D_A^2 + 2E\mstrut_A = D_{A'}^2 + 2E\mstrut_{A'}$.
 As for the commutator with Clifford multiplication, we first use the infinitesimal version of the $\LGRt$-invariance of~$A\mapsto\DA$, obtained from~\thetag{3.34}, which asserts that